-On August 27, 2020, this court entered an order temporarily suspending the time requirements set forth under HRPP Rule 5(c)(3) for First Circuit criminal matters.
-The order was extended as conditions required.
+$^2\,$ HRPP Rule 5(c)(3) provides the following time requirements for a preliminary hearing:

+was extended as conditions required.
 The order expired on May 31, 2021, when the statewide positivity rate and hospitalizations had stabilized, and there was reported to be no active COVID-19 cases at OCCC.

-Since then, the rate of positive COVID-19 cases and hospitalizations on O'ahu have continued to fluctuate.
-In recent weeks, statewide infection and hospitalization rates have surged, with record numbers of positive cases and rapidly increasing hospitalizations being reported.
-In addition, the number of active positive cases reported at OCCC has also grown.
+Since then, the rate of positive COVID-19 cases and hospitalizations on O'ahu, and within our community correctional facilities, have continued to fluctuate.
+In early August 2021, statewide infection and hospitalization rates surged, with record numbers of positive cases and rapidly increasing hospitalizations being reported.
+It was therefore necessary to temporarily suspend the time requirements set forth under HRPP Rule 5(c)(3) for First Circuit criminal matters.